X9Developers/swap-resolver/instructions/Concept.md

 # A new approach to cross-chain swaps on lightning

-Let's assume there are 2 players A and B which want to swap BTC for LTC instantly and without involvement of any third party.
-A agrees to exchange x BTC for y LTC from B. Since there is no trust between the parties, they can't do this in two separate transactions; it must be done in a single atomic swap operation on lightning.
+Let's assume there are 2 players A and B which want to swap XSN for LTC instantly and without involvement of any third party.
+A agrees to exchange x XSN for y LTC from B. Since there is no trust between the parties, they can't do this in two separate transactions; it must be done in a single atomic swap operation on lightning.

 ## Current Approach

 * A, the originator (maker) creates a pre-image and hashes it (via invoice)
-* A creates a two legs route: A to B, B to A. On the first leg A commits to sending x BTC to B providing that B knows the pre-image.
+* A creates a two legs route: A to B, B to A. On the first leg A commits to sending x XSN to B providing that B knows the pre-image.
 On the second leg, B commits to sending y LTC to A providing A knows the preimage.
 * Since A has the pre-image it can get the y LTC from B.
-* B can now use the pre-image to get the x BTC from A
+* B can now use the pre-image to get the x XSN from A

 ### LND - the current approach
 The current approach is to enhance LND to support the swap natively.
 This was done as a PoC by Conner as part of the [swapz branch](https://github.com/ExchangeUnion/lnd-swap/tree/swapz).